Targeted Tool May Optimize Infusion Therapy Delivery in Breast Cancer

 Use of a pharmacist-directed resource appears to improve provider confidence and adverse effect monitoring for patients undergoing infusion therapy.

-Reshma L. Mahtani, DO, spoke with CancerNetwork® about the background and key findings from her real-world pilot study assessing the implementation of a novel pharmacist-directed point-of-care resource in community and academy oncology settings for patients undergoing infusion therapy for metastatic breast cancer.
-These findings were highlighted as part of a publication only abstract at the 2025 American Society of Clinical Oncology (ASCO) Annual Meeting.
+Reshma L. Mahtani, DO, spoke with CancerNetwork® about the background of and key findings from her real-world pilot study assessing the implementation of a novel pharmacist-directed point-of-care resource in community and academy oncology settings for patients undergoing infusion therapy for metastatic breast cancer.
+These findings were highlighted as part of a publication only abstract at the 2025 American Society of Clinical Oncology Annual Meeting.

 According to Mahtani, chief of breast medical oncology at Miami Cancer Institute of Baptist Health South Florida, care teams who administer infusion therapies to patients with metastatic breast cancer may experience challenges such as limited collaboration and inconsistent management protocols.
-The investigational point-of-care initiative, which consisted of regional workshops intended to facilitate the development of evidence-based strategies for managing infusions, demonstrated “striking” improvements in provider confidence, adverse effect (AE) monitoring, and other outcomes.
+The investigational point-of-care initiative, which consisted of regional workshops intended to facilitate the development of evidence-based strategies for managing infusions, demonstrated “striking” improvements in provider confidence, adverse effect (AE) monitoring, and other outcomes, Mahtani said.
 Based on these results, Mahtani emphasized that providing a targeted tool for pharmacists could be a “game-changer” for optimizing the delivery of infusion therapies while improving patient outcomes.

 Transcript: